quaxsze/flask_restplus_udata/doc/api.rst

 These are internal classes or helpers.
 Most of the time you shouldn't have to deal directly with them.

-.. autoclass:: flask_restplus.api.SwaggerView
+.. autoclass:: flask_restplus_udata.api.SwaggerView

-.. autoclass:: flask_restplus.swagger.Swagger
+.. autoclass:: flask_restplus_udata.swagger.Swagger

-.. autoclass:: flask_restplus.postman.PostmanCollectionV1
+.. autoclass:: flask_restplus_udata.postman.PostmanCollectionV1

-.. automodule:: flask_restplus.utils
+.. automodule:: flask_restplus_udata.utils
     :members: